 UGC New Rules 2026

 The UGC New Rules 2026, has officially released UGC Bill 2026.
 It aims in Promotion of Equity in Higher Education Institutions Regulation 2026.
-By ruling out these new laws, the UGC aims in abolishment of discrimination among the students and trying to give a safer campus in colleges and universities.
+By ruling out these new laws, the UGC aims in abolishment of discrimination among the students and to create a safer campus in colleges and universities.
 Although these new regulations replace the previous year framework of 2012.
 These are statutory regulations framed under the UGC Act, 1956.

-The UGC bill 2026 primarily focuses on:
+The UGC Bill 2026 primarily focuses on:

 - Preventing Discrimination